le-petit-prince/dstahlke-gnuplot-iostream-wiki/BasicUsage.markdown

 # Sending data

 There are several method for sending data, the basic two being `send1d(data)` and `send2d(data)`.
 The 1d functions are for things like points and curves.
 The 2d functions are for surfaces and images.
-This is explained in more detail in later sections.
+This is explained in more detail on the [datatypes page](Datatypes).

 The most basic usage is to send the data through gnuplot's stdin, like so:
 	gp << "plot '-' with points\n";